INTERIOR & EXTERIOR STONE VENEER

 Weight

 Because it weighs less than natural stone, stone veneer is easier and faster to install and, in most cases – more economical to use than traditional, full-dimension stone veneer.
-The lighter weight of the thin stone means that homeowners and contractors alike, can haul and install it that much faster than the heavier, full-depth stone.
-Also, thin veneer can be essential for bringing stone to non-load bearing walls, as well as help architects and engineers in the overall design.
-One of the main advantages of the thin veneer is that, when weight is a problem, like veneering an entire two-story house, how that weight is distributed throughout the building and projects down the walls and into the footings is majorly important.
+The lighter weight of the thin stone means that homeowners and contractors alike can haul and install it that much faster than the heavier, full-depth stone.
+Also, a thin veneer can be essential for bringing stone to non-load-bearing walls, as well as helping architects and engineers in the overall design.
+One of the main advantages of the thin veneer is that when weight is a problem, like veneering an entire two-story house, how that weight is distributed throughout the building and projects down the walls and into the footings is majorly important.
 That’s an engineer’s nightmare and they like thin veneer because of that.

 Size

 Obviously, another main advantage of thin stone veneer is how much — or really, how little — space it takes up.
 Traditional, full-dimension stone masonry can range anywhere from two inches and up depending on the structure and building needs.
-Therefore, thin stone’s slimmer profile, ranging from 3/4-inch to two-inches, can be a great alternative for projects with limited space or other special considerations.
+Therefore, a thin stone’s slimmer profile, ranging from 3/4 inch to two inches, can be a great alternative for projects with limited space or other special considerations.